 What is the minimum SAT/ACT score required for admission?

 Oregon State does not have a minimum test score requirement.
-Please review a complete list of admissions requirements and criteria.
+Please review a complete list of admission requirements and criteria.

-What are the admissions requirements for out-of-state students?
+What are the admission requirements for out-of-state students?

 Does Oregon State accept dual enrollment credit from high school students?

 If you have received college credit from any community college or university, please have an official copy of the college transcript sent to our office for review.
 Depending on the class and credit received, we will be able to decide if you will receive Oregon State University credit.
 Generally speaking, most courses of 100 level or above and non-vocational in nature will be accepted for credit.